ruby-journal/cricos_scrape.rb/README.md

 # Usage

-  There are some rakes in different classes, and they help better importing data.
+  There are some rake tasks that help import data.
 You can follow the directions below:

-* Import Institution
+* Import Institutions

-  Following rake task will loop through the pages with provided IDs and will stored the results into somefile defined with default ENVIRONMENT
+  Following rake task will loop through the pages with provided IDs and will store the results in OUTPUT_DATA_FILE.
+You can find default ENVIRONMENT settings below:

   ## Default ENVIRONMENT